Always Encrypted with Secure Enclaves

 - The only supported key stores for storing enclave-enabled column master keys are Windows Certificate Store and Azure Key Vault.

-The following limitations apply to SQL Server 2019 preview, but are on the roadmap to be addressed:
+The following limitations apply to SQL Server 2019, but are on the roadmap to be addressed:

 - Creating statistics for enclave-enabled columns using randomized encryption is not supported.